 Integer, length 1.
 Formats all values in

-with the same power-of-ten exponent.
+xwith the same power-of-ten exponent.
 Default NULL.
-Overridesformat
+Overridesformatandomit_powerarguments.- delim

 Character, length 1 or 2, to define the left and right math markup delimiters.
 The default setting,